palatul16/Pet-Adoption-Client-Side/README.md

 ## Firebase Authentication System:-

-- FFirebase Authentication aims to make building secure authentication systems easy while improving the sign-in and onboarding experience for users.
+- Firebase Authentication aims to make building secure authentication systems easy while improving the sign-in and onboarding experience for users.
 It provides an end-to-end identity solution, supporting email and password accounts, phone auth, Google, Twitter, Facebook, and GitHub login, and more.

 ## Integration with Social Media Platforms: